Wednesday January 7, 2009

 We really lucked out on weather when it came to haying.
 We managed to get our hay cut, baled, and in the barn during the only 4 day dry period between mid June and September.
 The hay was cut on July 4th, raked and baled on July 6th and in the barn by the end of day July 7th.
 A very special thank you to the people that showed up to help – David & Trixi Lloyd, Lori Jones & Tom Vanhanen, Jeff Macdonald, and Norm Stephens.
 The rain and the spring fertilizer worked as we got 532 bales off a 5 acre field.
 Last year with the dry conditions, we got 250 bales and the year before around 450 bales.
 Later this year we plan to spread the 5 year collection of well aged manure on the field and then seed it.

 "In early August we got hit by a hail storm.
-I had called Mel at home to warn her that it was coming and the small amount of time that I
+I had called Mel at home to warn her that it was coming and the small amount of

-spoke to her on the phone was her window to get the alpacas under cover.
-She ended up with all the alpacas in the round ring cushed with her
+time that I spoke to her on the phone was her window to get the alpacas under cover.
+She ended up with all the alpacas in the

-holding an umbrella over them as best she could while she got pelted with marble size hail.
+round ring cushed with her holding an umbrella over them as best she could while she got pelted with marble size hail.

-eventually get them in.
+Sorry, no, I don’t have a picture.
+She did eventually get them in.
 The hail came down so hard and fast that we had ground cover.

 The tomato, zucchini, and carrots did not fare well.

-The swiss chard was OK as the chickens had eaten all the leaves leaving only stalks.
-One of the Manitoba maples did not fair well either and
+The swiss chard was OK as the chickens had eaten all the leaves leaving only

-dropped one of its main trunks down beside the barn.
+stalks.
+One of the Manitoba maples did not fair well either and dropped one of its main trunks down beside the barn.

 There has been lots of alpaca and alpaca related activity since the spring show.